m0wer/memento/docs/computer_science/programming/python/basics.md

 ## isinstance

-To check if an object is an istance of a class use [`isinstance(object, class)`](https://docs.python.org/2/library/functions.html#isinstance).
+To check if an object is an instance of a class use [`isinstance(object, class)`](https://docs.python.org/2/library/functions.html#isinstance).
 For example: